intuition-io/insights/sources/doc.markdown

   def get_data(self):
     '''
-    Returns a pandas dataframe or panel used as trading events.
+    Returns a pandas.DataFrame or pandas.Panel used as trading events.
     DataFactory can process the following schemes

           | goog | aapl              | open | high | volume